Job-Tracker-MIW/JobTracker/README.md

 # Install Python dependencies
 1. Execute "pip3 install -r requirements.txt" from root folder of project

-# Install and setup database
+# Steps to get MySQL working and connected to application

+1. Pull latest from Github
-1. Install MySQL Community Server https://dev.mysql.com/downloads/mysql/
+2. Install MySQL Community Server here: https://dev.mysql.com/downloads/mysql/
+3. IMPORTANT: Set Authentication method to legacy during installation (do not choose default)
+4. Set a default root password during install (save this password somewhere)
+5. Open Terminal
+6. Create shortcut: sudo sh -c 'echo /usr/local/mysql/bin > /etc/paths.d/mysql'
-2. Connect with terminal: mysql -u root -p
+7. Connect: mysql -u root -p (Should show MySQL info if connected)
-3. Create db: CREATE DATABASE jobtracker;
+8. Create db: CREATE DATABASE jobtracker;
-4. Select DB: USE jobtracker;
+9. Select DB: USE jobtracker
+10. Show all tables in DB: show tables; (should show 0 for now)
+11. Navigate to project folder in terminal or terminal in IDE with project open (Ex.
+VSCode)
+12. Install MySQL: pip3 install mysql
+13. Install DotEnv: pip3 install dotenv

+    a.
+This allows you to use environment variables to store local MySQL connection creds

-5. Create a ‘.env’ file in the root of the project folder and add the following:
+14. Create a ‘.env’ file in the root of the project folder and add database credentials

 DB_HOST="localhost"
 DB_USER="root"
 DB_PASSWORD=""
 DB_DATABASE="bookswap"
-DB_CREATE_SEED=False
+DB_CREATE_SEED=True

+15. Make sure .env is in the .gitignore file so it isn’t pushed to our repo
+16. Run app.py

 Note: DB_CREATE_SEED should be set to True if you want to recreate table and seed with dummy data